HCK-CI/AutoHCK/README.md

 This is similar to making regular HLK/HCK studio and clients images with with few additionals configurations, detailed instrutions available at [HLK-Setup-Scripts](https://github.com/HCK-CI/HLK-Setup-Scripts)

 ### Dropbox integration
-auto_hck allows integration with Dropbox, automatically uploading results and logs to specific location. to do that you will need to create auth2 token
+AutoHCK allows integration with Dropbox, automatically uploading results and logs to specific location. to do that you will need to create auth2 token
 1. go to https://www.dropbox.com/developers/apps and click on 'Create app'
 2. select 'Dropbox API', 'Full Dropbox' access type and give it a unique name.
 3. click on 'Generated access token' and copy the token to config.json file.

 ### Github integration
-when specifing a pull request auto_hck can mark test results on github and link to dropbox logs folder. to do that you will need to create a personal access token.
+When specifing a pull request AutoHCK can mark test results on github and link to dropbox logs folder. to do that you will need to create a personal access token.
 1. go to https://github.com/settings/tokens and click on 'Generate new token'
 2. give it a name, select: repo:status and click 'Generate token'